On the Horizon

 http://www.ncbi.nlm.nih.gov/pubmed?term=celiac

-Additional reading on therapeutic treatments being studied:
+Additional reading on current therapeutic treatments underway:

 Press Release dated 5/1/12 announcing grant of certificate of registration for copyright of first and only Patient Reported Outcome questionnaire for patients with Celiac: http://www.prnewswire.com/news-releases/alba-therapeutics-recruiting-for-a-phase-2b-clinical-trial-and-gains-exclusive-rights-to-the-first-and-only-patient-reported-outcome-questionnaire-for-patients-with-celiac-disease-149658295.html